 Understanding Universal Analytics Goal Types

-Before diving deep into GA4 Conversions, it's helpful to understand what came before.
-Universal Analytics (UA) had a structured, almost rigid, approach to tracking what it called Goals.
+Universal Analytics is shut down, but its goal types are useful context for why GA4’s event model is a leap forward.
+Universal Analytics (UA) had a structured, rigid approach to tracking what it called Goals.
 It offered four specific types, each designed to measure a different kind of user interaction.

 Think of these UA Goal types as different kinds of finish lines you could set up on your website.
 Depending on what you wanted a user to do, you’d choose the finish line that best matched that action.
 Understanding this classic framework is key to appreciating why GA4’s event-based model is such a significant leap forward.